-When I was a literary agent, about five times a day, sometimes more, sometimes less, I get this exact. same. call:
+When I was a literary agent, about five times a day, sometimes more, sometimes less, I got this exact. same. call:

-Then there is a pregnant pause as I try and stop my head from exploding.
+Then there was a pregnant pause as I tried and stop my head from exploding.

 Unless you’re represented by an agent, you shouldn’t call an agency.
 Here’s how to deal with situations where you otherwise might be tempted to call.

-– Want to know if they’re accepting queries?
-Just send the query.
+You want to know if they’re accepting queries: Just send the query.
 If they’re not they’ll either tell you or you’ll have your answer from their silence.

-– Want to know which particular agent you should submit to?
-Research the agency online and try and choose the agent who seems like the best fit.
+You want to know which particular agent you should submit to: Research the agency online and try and choose the agent who seems like the best fit.
 If you can’t figure it out online you can send a general letter to the agency, and if it’s a great letter you can bet it will find its way into the right hands (although it might take a while).

-– Unclear on an agent’s submission guidelines?
-Guess.
+You’re unclear on an agent’s submission guidelines: Guess.
 Don’t call.
 If they don’t have a website or clear e-submission guidelines and you can’t find an email address, assume that you need to send them a query letter through the mail with a self-addressed stamped envelope.
-That’s the default.
-If you can’t find any info that says otherwise on the Internet after a good-faith search, just go with that.
+If you can’t find any info that says otherwise on the internet after a good-faith search, just go with that.

-– Want to know if you should include sample pages?
-I always tell people not to include sample pages because I don’t trust that they’ll either a) not attach them to an e-mailed query or b) send too many through the mail.
-But I will say this – no one has ever been rejected just because they included some sample pages.
-Paste it in the body of the e-mail or include some pages if it’s through the mail, just don’t tell anyone I told you so.
+You want to know if you should include sample pages: No one has ever been rejected just because they included some sample pages.
+Paste it in the body of the e-mail or include some pages if it’s through the mail.

-– Want to follow up on a query?
-If it’s me and you haven’t heard in two weeks, first check your Spam folder, second send me a note via e-mail.
-Other agents?
-Unless they say it’s ok to follow-up, assume they’re following the “we’ll respond if we’re interested” policy and don’t follow up.
+You want to follow up on a query letter or manuscript: Unless they say it’s ok to follow-up, assume they’re following the “we’ll respond if we’re interested” policy and don’t follow up.
 If you decide to follow up anyway, do so in the manner in which you sent the original query (so email, don’t call).